 A native of Kinston, North Carolina, William Stadiem is a magna cum laude, Phi Beta Kappa graduate of Columbia University.
 He also holds a J.D. from Harvard Law School and an M.B.A. from Harvard Business School.
-A member of the New York Bar, Stadiem worked as an international corporate lawyer for the Wall Street firm of Sullivan and Cromwell, traveling extensively in Europe and Asia.
+A member of New York Bar, Stadiem worked as international corporate lawyer for the Wall Street firm of Sullivan and Cromwell, traveling extensively in Europe and Asia.

 Finding the law creatively stifling, Stadiem began writing books.
 He won critical acclaim for A Class By Themselves (Crown), his study of rise and fall the Gone With The Wind Southern aristocracy, and for Too Rich (Carroll & Graf), his biography of King Farouk of Egypt, which the recreated splendors last days of imperial Egypt and the decadence of Farouk’s exile in dolce vita Rome.

 Stadiem’s Marilyn Monroe Confidential (Simon & Schuster) generated seven figures in worldwide advances and sold million copies, translated into virtually every language.
 Of New York in Roaring Twenties, Lullaby and Goodnight (NAL), written with at Vincent Bugliosi of Helter Skelter fame, was another majors best seller and was developed mini-series by ABC and Lorimar, with Stadiem writing the four-hour teleplay.
 Stadiem Madam 90210, inside look deluxe commercial sex in Hollywood, was Random House’s lead title for its Villard imprint.